pkarsy/rcCalibrator/README.md

 After a few seconds "osccal" reads back the value from the EEPROM, and prints it to the console.

-### How this project can be used

-There are multiple strategies:
-- To find some "good" atmegas and use them on serial applications.
-This of course works only if you have a lot of atmegas and only some of them need to be calibrated.
-This method has the advantage that no modification of existing code is needed.
-If you need 57600 speed this method is unreliable however.
-See "Serial communication problems" above.
-In fact chips with about -1.5% to -2.5% error (Not 0% !) work the best for 57600bps.
-- To be used with a custom bootloader who sets the OSCCAL register at startup.
-I have modified the ATmegaBOOT (used in Arduino proMini) to do exactly this.
-It sets the speed at about -2% (Reduces OSCCAL register by 4) of the optimal 8Mhz value, to make 57600 upload very reliable because it conpensates the +2.1% error (See "Serial communication problems" above) , and just before the application code starts, sets the OSCCAL to the optimal value for 8Mhz frequency, Although it can easily support 115200bps by drifting the speed to +3.5% of the optimal, I wanted it to be interchangeable with ProMini 3.3V@8Mhz  so you don't need to define/use a custom board in the Arduino build system.
-"Standard is better than better"

 ### Assembling the hardware
 Although the photo at the start of the page says it all, here are some instructions: